wkwwa/wkwwa/README.md

   </details>

 * Automated virtual machine deployment with Vagrant.
 Installing Nexus on a VM using Vagrant and VMWare (MacOS Apple Silicon chip) https://github.com/wkwwa/vm-vagrant
+* Infrastructure deploy using the Infrastructure as Code approach and creating a virtual machine and S3 bucket using Terraform in Yandex Cloud https://github.com/wkwwa/terraform-yc-instance
+* Terraform config deploys a virtual machine and a VPC infrastructure.
+Demo shows creating a Terraform configuration using variables and modules for reuse or extension configuration https://github.com/wkwwa/tf-var-modules-yc-instance
+* Automated RKE Installation.
+The roject provides scripts and configuration files to automate the installation of a Kubernetes cluster on Yandex Cloud using Rancher Kubernetes Engine https://github.com/wkwwa/k8s_install_yandex_cloud_rke

+## Golang: